isomerpages/moe-hci-zh/_college/Academic Programmes/Higher 3 (H3) Programmes.md

 |9|History|9823|History|
 |10|Chinese Language &amp; Literature|9901|Chinese Language &amp; Literature|

+**Remarks**

+Listed in the table below are the recommended number of H3 subjects that can be offered for the various subject combinations taken by JC2 students.
+The intent is to ensure that students are given ample time and space to pursue their interest and passion in one or more H3 subjects while developing themselves holistically in non-academic areas.

 #### **Selection Criteria for MOE-CAMBRIDGE H3 Subjects**

 a.&nbsp;**Mean Subject Grade (MSG) 2.8 or better for content based subjects**